-If you change the size of your scarf, you will have to change the size of your starting chain.
-If you would like more loops or longer loops around your neck, go with a longer starting chain.
-You can also make the scarf shorter if you prefer.
-In that case, use a shorter starting chain.
-If you make adjustments, your starting chain should be a number of stitches that's divisible by both 6 and 4.
+To change the size of your scarf, you will have to change the size of your starting chain.
+If you want the scarf to be longer so you can form more loops, begin with a longer starting chain.
+You can also make the scarf shorter by using a shorter starting chain.
+To make these adjustments, the starting chain should have a number of stitches that is divisible by both 6 and 4.
 For example, 216 chains works, and so does 240 chains.

 Crochet Abbreviations Used In This Pattern

 - ch-1 sp = chain-1 space, the space created when you worked a chain stitch in the previous round.